ngshiheng/michelin-my-maps/README.md

 ## Development

 ### Selector

+As websites use JavaScript to dynamically generate content, the content may not be present in the initial HTML response.
+[Disabling JavaScript](https://developer.chrome.com/docs/devtools/javascript/disable/) can help you see the underlying HTML structure of the page and make it easier to identify the elements you want to scrape.

 To extract relevant information from the site's HTML, we use XPath as our choice of selector language.
 You can make use of this [XPath cheat sheet](https://devhints.io/xpath).